daviddeknop/Master_Thesis/README.md

 COMPARATIVE STUDY"**

 The work includes comparative experiments between a traditional conceptual hydrological model (PDM) and various Long Short-Term Memory (LSTM)-based deep learning models.
+The code in the Resository is partely based on [Thesis](https://github.com/olivierbonte/master_thesis) and the Neuralhydrology Environment [NeuralHuydrology](https://github.com/neuralhydrology/neuralhydrology).

 ---